 SECR must be completed by all quoted companies of any size, as well as ‘large’ unquoted companies, Academy Trusts and Limited Liability Partnerships (LLP)’s.
 These must meet with 2 of the following criteria:

 - Turnover of over £36 million

 - Employ more than 250 employees.

-The level of reporting does change slightly depending on what category your company falls under, however all will need to provide the previous year’s energy usage data, GHG emissions, at least one intensity ration and the methodology used.
+The level of reporting does change slightly depending on what category your company falls under.
+However, all need to provide the previous year’s energy usage data, GHG emissions, at least one intensity ration and the methodology used.

-Quoted companies must report scope 1 & 2 emissions and are encouraged to report scope 3 emissions whilst Large unquoted companies, LLP’s and academy trusts must report scope 1 & 2 emissions and scope 3 emissions from business travel.
+Quoted companies must report scope 1 & 2 emissions and are encouraged to report scope 3 emissions.
+Large unquoted companies, LLP’s and academy trusts must report scope 1 & 2 emissions and scope 3 emissions from business travel.
 Further explanation as to the Scopes are contained overleaf.